vinayak-urs/covid19gui/README.md

 BENEFIT OF THE MODEL:
 This program will be used as the tracker of the COVID19 in INDIA and his states/city affected by the epidemic this can be used by the governmnet official to spread rumors and provide an easy interface for evaluations

+SOURCE : All the data will be updated from the government site https://www.mohfw.gov.in